 As I mentioned before, growth marketing is a concept that differs vastly from traditional marketing.

-Of course, a marketing team needs both traditional and growth marketing tactics, in order to cover all aspects and create strategies that will have a fruitful result.
+Of course, a marketing team needs both traditional and growth marketing tactics, to cover all aspects and create strategies that will have a fruitful result.

 Growth marketing is data-driven, in terms of making decisions.